 Alexandra Resort is a very popular all-inclusive on Grace Bay, and an example of a beachfront all-inclusive that is not the expansive family-oriented Beaches Turks and Caicos or the adult-only Club Med Turkoise.
 The Turks and Caicos has about 10 all-inclusive resorts, and there’s a large variance in the sizes of the accommodations, their atmospheres, and what is included with stays.

-Alexandra Resort is part of the Turks and Caicos Collection, which allows for guests staying at any one of their Providenciales hotels to access and use the amenities of the others.
-The other hotels in the group are Blue Haven Resort at Leeward, and the Beach House at the Bight Beach, which offer differing settings to the Alexandra.
-Blue Haven Resort is also located near the wetland sanctuary of Mangrove Cay in the Princess Alexandra National Park, with its great paddle boarding and kayaking, and Beach House is near some beautiful beach snorkeling reefs.
+Alexandra Resort is part of the Turks and Caicos Collection, which allows for guests staying at any one of their Providenciales hotels to access and use the amenities of the other.
+The other hotel in the group is Blue Haven Resort at Leeward which offers differing settings to the Alexandra.
+Blue Haven Resort is also located near the wetland sanctuary of Mangrove Cay in the Princess Alexandra National Park, with its great paddleboarding.

 |Low Season Rates - Studio||$560 per night|